JoKohono/SenseHatAnalogClockSysStat/README.md

 # Pi4SenseHatAnalaogClock

-Why - what is that?
+Why - what is that about?

 - I'd like to learn python, git,
+- Want to put the SenseHat to use: look nice - be a clock - and tell the system status of the Pi
 - I have a RPi4 and a SenseHat that I'd like to run in headless mode with following main function:
   - Wireguard VPN (not (yet) relevant here)
   - NAS for my home network (not (yet) relevant here)